Blake-John/Nvim-config/READMD.md

 ## Showcase

-This is a neovim configuration for development with **Any Language** .
+This is a Neovim configuration for development with **Any Language** .